el-bart/yals/doc/engines_tests.md

 johnson 10435 is far too weak for this application. it is rejected.

-MT44 and MT78 were performing very similar. however MT44 is almost 2.5x more expensive. therefor MT78 is the winner.
+MT44 and MT78 were performing similar, but MT44 is consuming 25% less power.
+therefor MT44 is the winner.